deckool/deckool.github.com/cv.md

 [Grooveyourself] is a work in progress static blog engine written in Haskell using the great __Snapframework__ that takes specific __markdown__ files, folders and content and it returns in HTML form.
 >browsing it you will find my work in progress portfolio growing.

+[This very CV] is a Haskell markdown interpreter using [Discount] for doing this.

+[Vanilinated-todo] is a plain javascript implementation of a todo list using local storage for persistance.

 ##Education

 __Edmond Nicolau Technical College__ - Bucharest, graduated with __Electronist Technician__ degree.

++ Teamwork
++ Work related safety measures and environment protection
++ Applying quality methods
++ Assemble/disassemble electronic hardware of any kind
++ Measurements using appropriate methods in electronics and automation devices
++ Quality maintenance of AV / electronic devices as mentioned in technical documentation
++ Organizing and supervising technological processes in electronics and automation

 __Dimitrie Cantemir University__ - Bucharest, __Touristic and Commercial Management__.